There is no such place as Norbiton Garden City.

 There is thus a gravitational structure to rainfall and its aftermath, one which is open to artifice.
 There are, moreover, possibilities for handling the run off in various ways, channelling it, dispersing it, concentrating it in clays or draining it away through fine sands.

-Somewhat perversely, I wish to build the rain garden in Mrs Isobel Easter’s, that is to say, Kelley’s garden.
+Somewhat perversely, I wish to build the rain garden in Mrs Isobel Easter’s garden.

-I want to build the rain garden in Kelley’s garden (without telling him or his wife) for two reasons.
-In the first place, the Kelley garden is conducive – there is a lot of overhead vegetative plumbing space to play with.
+I want to build the rain garden in Mrs Isobel Easter's garden (without her or her husband's knowledge) for two reasons.
+In the first place, the Easter garden is conducive—there is a lot of overhead vegetative plumbing space to play with.
 In the second place, and more importantly, my conception of a gravity garden at dell’Aquila’s is in fact only part of what I am now starting to see as a gravitational system of gardens in Norbiton: Ideal City as a whole.

 Norbiton Garden City may not exist, but there is no reason why Norbiton: Ideal Garden City should not.